 Sarah studied biology, along with ceramics, in college and worked as an environmental educator before moving to Japan to teach English in 1997.
 Her ceramics have been influenced by the studio potters she visited in Japan and other Asian countries during her year abroad.

 Upon her return, Sarah served as an apprentice to a potter and has worked full-time in clay ever since.
 She worked as a production potter at Greenfield Village in Dearborn, Michigan, for 10 years, and taught ceramics classes at nearby workshops for many more years.

 Sarah said her science background is still put to good use when mixing colors, formulating glazes, and firing clay up to 2100 degrees.

 “There’s a lot of problem solving involved,” she said.

-Sarah’s penchant for crisp, clean lines are evident in her vases.
+Sarah’s penchant for crisp, clean lines is evident in her vases.
 “It’s refreshing,” she said, to individually shape each vase and create something unique every time.

 “They’re simple but classic,” she said.
 “The shape itself is beautiful.”

-Please call for more information or visit The Store at Princeton University Art Museum to see a selection of One Acre Ceramics vases and tiles.
+Please call for more information, or visit the Princeton University Art Museum Store to see a selection of One Acre Ceramics vases and tiles.